WillTheDeveloper/RectDocsJS/src/pages/index.md

 ---
 title: Getting started
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: ReCT Documentation
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Write code the way you like it!
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Learn how to write in the new programming language called ReCT. {% .lead %}

 {% link-grid %}